 As I wrote last week, there was one itty bitty little fact Taubes and Attia left out of their self-aggrandizing narrative:

 NuSI was not a charitable endeavour on their part, but a tax-exempt vehicle that would provide them with yet another lucrative income stream.
-A stream that by the end of 2015, would provide the both of them with an estimated $1,800,000 of income.
+A stream that by the end of 2015, provided the both of them with over $2.1 million of additional income.

 I also wrote last week how - after 3.5 years, after having chewed through millions of dollars obtained from other people (i.e. gullible donors and taxpayers), and after having substantially fattened the bank accounts of its low-carb-pimping founders – all NuSI has to show for itself to date is a single ward study that simply confirmed what ward studies have already found since 1935: